 internet accesswifi is available in many places - most hotels and cafes will provide you with a free login when asked. you can also register for free wifi in Taipei's public spaces [several parks, and most MRT stations.] register online for a wifi login before your visit to Taipei, or take your passport in person to any hotel on this list.

-you can also get a simcard with a large chunk of data for decently cheap. phone service in Taiwan is less expensive than the US and more focused on data, and has great 4G coverage. having Google translate just might be worth it. also good to know: Taiwan is not China, and almost all websites are available. the exception to this is some tv and video sites will not play in Taiwan due to copyright laws. sorry, no Netflix without using a VPN. but YouTube and Facebook work just fine.
+you can also get a simcard with a large chunk of data for decently cheap. phone service in Taiwan is less expensive than the US and more focused on data, and has great 4G coverage. having Google translate just might be worth it. also good to know: Taiwan is not China, and almost all websites are available. the exception to this is some tv and video sites will not play in Taiwan due to copyright laws. [most people get around this with a VPN] but Netflix, YouTube and Facebook work just fine.

 while this isn't a detailed packing list, I hope I've given you a sense of what should be in your bag when you come to visit Taiwan [because, you're coming to visit right?] stay tuned over the next few weeks where I'll give you guidelines on where in Taiwan you should visit, how to get around the island, and what to expect as a visiting foreigner.